 - you’ve never experienced heat-related symptoms of MS before

-- you’re not certain that your symptoms are Uhthoff’s or MS-related
+- you’re uncertain that your symptoms are Uhthoff’s or MS-related

 - you have accompanying symptoms unrelated to MS

-MS and Uhthoff’s don’t always go together.
+In some cases, MS and Uhthoff’s don’t go together.
 If you’re not sensitive to the heat, there’s no need to avoid activities you enjoy.

-While heat and humidity can trigger a wide range of MS-related symptoms, cold weather can too.
-Involuntary muscle spasms or stiffness (spasticity) can be triggered by high humidity or by cold temperatures.
+While heat and humidity can trigger a wide range of MS-related symptoms, so can cold weather.
+High humidity or cold temperatures can trigger involuntary muscle spasms or stiffness, called spasticity.

-If you suffer from heat or cold-related symptoms of MS, it’s best to avoid exposure to temperature extremes.
-If you’re thinking of relocating for health reasons, it’s a good idea to spend some time in a different climate first, to see if it makes a difference.
+If you have heat- or cold-related symptoms of MS, it’s best to avoid exposure to any extreme temperature, if you can.
+If you’re thinking of relocating for health reasons, you may want to spend some time in a different climate first to see if it makes a difference for you.